 Number of parameters) and

-A time at last transition point set to
+Time at last transition point set to

 0.6948424.
 By doing so, the grid points actually approximate the number of epidemiological weeks spanned by the duration of the phylogeny (Faria et al. 2018).